projectsveltos/sveltos/docs/register/register-cluster.md

     $ sveltosctl register cluster --namespace=projectsveltos --cluster=vcluster-dev --kubeconfig=~/demo/vcluster/multi-tenant/kubeconfig/vcluster-dev.yaml --labels=env=dev
     ```

+[^1]: !!!note
-[^1]: **Note:** As an alternative to generate kubeconfig have a look at the [script: get-kubeconfig.sh](https://raw.githubusercontent.com/gianlucam76/scripts/master/get-kubeconfig.sh).
+        As an alternative to generate kubeconfig have a look at the [script: get-kubeconfig.sh](https://raw.githubusercontent.com/gianlucam76/scripts/master/get-kubeconfig.sh).
 Read the script comments to get more clarity on the use and expected outcomes.
 This script was developed by [Gravitational Teleport](https://github.com/gravitational/teleport/blob/master/examples/k8s-auth/get-kubeconfig.sh).
 We simply slightly modified to fit Sveltos use case.